Dealing with all aspects of applying biocatalysis - from gene to product - asks for people with strong interdisciplinary and communicative skills

 Certificate of Advanced Studies (CAS) are independent degrees within the further education at the tertiary level corresponding to 10 – 15 ECTS and may be part of a DAS or MAS degree (modular system).

 The degree programs are open to university graduates asking for specialization and in-depths studies within the field they had studied or interested in new-orientation and further expertise in a field related to the field they studied previously.
-Admission of professionals with comparable competences and with a long-term practical experience in a related area «sur dossier» is possible.
+Admission of professionals with comparable competencies and with a long-term practical experience in a related area «sur dossier» is possible.

 CAS Biocatalysis consists of three modules which will cover the following areas: